 Harmonia is a vocal-instrumental ensemble unique among Pacific Northwest musical organizations, combining a 70-member orchestra with a 55-voice chorus to perform oratorio masterworks alongside symphonic and a cappella repertoire, world premieres and chamber music.

-William White conducting the Harmonia Orchestra and Chorus in a dress rehearsal
+William White conducting the Harmonia Orchestra and Chorus at Benaroya Hall

 Mission Statement